WWBN/AVideo/README.md

 These tutorials cover the entire scope of downloading, installing AVideo, and setting up required dependencies.
 By following them, you can efficiently prepare your Ubuntu system for AVideo.

-# Usage
+# 📘 Usage

-For administrative guidance, the [Admin Manual](https://github.com/WWBN/AVideo/wiki/Admin-manual) is your go-to resource, providing detailed instructions on managing and optimizing your AVideo platform.
+For comprehensive administrative guidance, refer to the [Admin Manual](https://github.com/WWBN/AVideo/wiki/Admin-manual).
+This resource provides detailed instructions on how to manage and optimize your AVideo platform effectively.

-# Errors and Troubleshooting
+# 🛠️ Errors and Troubleshooting

 Encountered an issue?
-Our [error identification guide](https://github.com/WWBN/AVideo/wiki/How-to-find-errors-on-AVideo-Platform) is a valuable tool for troubleshooting and resolving common problems.
+Don't worry!
+Our [error identification guide](https://github.com/WWBN/AVideo/wiki/How-to-find-errors-on-AVideo-Platform) is designed to help you troubleshoot and resolve common problems efficiently.

-## AVideo Platform Certified Support
+## 🌟 AVideo Platform Certified Support

-If you require specialized assistance with installation, consulting, or plugins, our team of certified AVideo Platform developers is at your service.
-Reach out to [Daniel Neto](https://youphp.tube/marketplace/) for professional support and expert consulting to ensure a seamless and effective AVideo installation and setup.
+Require specialized assistance?
+Our team of certified AVideo Platform developers is here to help.
+For professional support and expert consulting on installation, consulting, or plugins, reach out to [Daniel Neto](https://youphp.tube/marketplace/).
+We're committed to ensuring a seamless and effective AVideo installation and setup.